Joan Nathan

-Joan Nathan (born 1943) is an American cookbook author and newspaper journalist.
+Joan Nathan (born January 26, 1943) is an American cookbook author and newspaper journalist.
 She has produced TV documentaries on the subject of Jewish cuisine.
 She was a co-founder of New York's Ninth Avenue Food Festival under then-Mayor Abraham Beame.
 The Jerusalem Post has called her the "matriarch of Jewish cooking".

 Education

-Joan Nathan was born in Providence, Rhode Island, to Jewish parents Pearl (Gluck) Nathan and Ernest Nathan.
+Joan Nathan was born in Providence, Rhode Island, to Jewish parents Pearl (née Gluck) Nathan and Ernest Nathan.
 After receiving a master's degree in French literature from the University of Michigan, she earned another master's degree in public administration from Harvard University's John F. Kennedy School of Government.
-As a newspaper food journalist she has visited, among other places, France and Brazil, uncovering new dishes or researching Jewish cuisine.
+As a food journalist she has visited, among other places, France and Brazil, uncovering new dishes or researching Jewish cuisine.

 Career

 Television

 She was executive producer and host of Jewish Cooking in America with Joan Nathan, a PBS series based on her cookbook, Jewish Cooking in America.
 The series follows Nathan as she travels across the United States, visiting the kitchens of celebrities, chefs, and other notable Jewish cooks as she explores Jewish culture and history throughout the nation.
 The success of the series helped Nathan earn the distinction of being called the "Jewish Julia Child" in the media.
 In 2000, the series was nominated for best national television food show at the James Beard Awards.